netdata/netdata/streaming/README.md

 ### Connection between slave and master is slow

-When we have a slow connection between master and `slave`, Netdata can raise different errors related to this problem, in the slave side we will have the following error message
+When we have a slow connection between master and slave, Netdata can raise different errors related to this problem, in the slave side we will have the following error message

 ```